niplav/site/n_pieces_of_life_advice.md

 			a password manager, in case something breaks irreparably
 	* Use an adblocker
 		*	People still don't do this.
-It's amazing.
+Don't be one of those people.
+26. Kimchi is amazing.
+Try it.
+	*	It's quite enjoyable to eat, but the real enjoyment comes after having eaten it.
+I feel very refreshed
+		& alert.
+	* I think it's also healthy?